 The programme adheres to UMB policy and evaluates all courses anonymously after completion.
 Results from the evaluations will play a major role in future revisions of the programme.

-Study Programmes Master of Science 2 years
+Studyprogrammes Master 2-year English

-Master of Science in Agroecology
+Master in Agroecology

 Language of instruction: English.